 Epsom Salts is a brand name for magnesium sulfate.
 It‘s more potent than Milk of Magnesia because it absorbs faster, and may cause severe diarrhea, if overdosed.
 The risks in each are similar.

 Problems.
-Indigestion when taken with food, abnormal kidney accumulation, possibility of diarrhea, dehydration, and a loss of potassium.
+Indigestion when taken with food, abnormal kidney accumulation, possibility of diarrhea, dehydration, and a loss of sodium chloride (salt).

 Conclusion: If used properly, osmotic laxatives are may be used for loosening up hardened stools or relieving occasional constipation.